cklmercer/laravel-model-stash/README.md

 # laravel-model-stash
 Easily maintain a "forever" cache of your models.

-*Disclaimer: This trait is best used on models which you query often but rarely create, update or delete.*
+*Disclaimer: This trait is best used on models which you rarely create, update or delete.*

 ## Installation
 ##### 1.)
 Install via composer